-Today, three children with the right life partner for me later (more on that in a minute), life feels balanced – something I could never have fathomed just five short years ago.
+Today, four children later (more on that in a minute), life feels completely different – something I could never have fathomed a few years ago.

-So now it’s become my mission to help other women like me crack the code of truly putting our well-being front and center.
+So now it’s become my mission to help other women like me crack the code of truly building a joyful, fulfilling, unapologetic life for themselves.

 By the time you finish reading this article, you’ll have my secrets to radically transforming your life so you can be happier, healthier and more resilient.